 Money Saving Tip 7 - Downgrade or Switch your Mobile Phone Plan

 One of the biggest savings I made was when I came to the end of my mobile phone contract.
 I did many calculations (this sim only vs contract calculator can quickly show you which is cheapest) but decided the best way forward was to change to a sim only contract, although I stayed with my original provider.
-Eventually, I swapped provider too and it was much easier than I thought it would be and I was able to keep my number.
-I even purchased a second sim only contract for my eldest son who was beginning to get through pay as you go credit almost instantly and I was still paying less than I had been just for my original sim only contract.
+Eventually, I swapped provider too which was much easier than I thought it would be and I was able to keep my number.
+I even purchased a second sim only contract for my eldest son who was beginning to get through pay as you go credit almost instantly.
+I was still paying less than I had been just for my original sim only contract.

 Money Saving Tip 8 - Swap your Takeaway for a Fakeaway

 When our eldest was born and I returned to work, we were paying extortionate fees to a day nursery.
 We didn’t have the money for luxuries such as takeaways, so I started making them myself.
 My favourite recipe book is The Takeaway Secret.
 This has all the recipes to your favourite takeaways from McDonalds to KFC and Doner Kebabs to curry.

 If cooking your own fakeaway isn’t for you, then take a look at the supermarket offerings.
 We love our weekly curry and now get ours from Iceland.
 At just £1.59 for a curry and £1.00 for pilau rice you can’t go wrong.
 A pack of naan breads tops it off and we save over £10 each week this way.

 Money Saving Tip 9 - Find an Alternative to your Daily Coffee